From terrestrial greening to coastal darkening

 Seit einigen Jahren werden die Seen und Flüsse in Skandinavien immer dunkler.
 Inzwischen sind auch die Küstengewässer betroffen.
 Grund dafür ist nicht Umweltverschmutzung, sondern im Gegenteil: Ein Faktor ist sauberere Luft.
 Die dunkle Farbe bringt jedoch ganze Ökosysteme durcheinander.

-Haiku Magazine and The Atlantic published a feature article on coastal water darkening by Doug Johnson.
-The environmental threat you’ve never heard of .
-The article features interviews with Anders F. Opdal from our own project, in addition to Maren Striebel and Oliver Zielinski from the The Coastal water darkening project, and Amanda Poste from NINA, presenting findings from a recent paper by Poste, Maeve McGovern and colleagues at NIVA and UiO.
-The magazine article is a bit doom-and-gloom, but we did manage to get through a few moderating points.
+The article features interviews with Anders F. Opdal from the Theoretical Ecolgoy Group, in addition to Maren Striebel and Oliver Zielinski in The Coastal Water Darkening Project, and Amanda Poste from NINA.
+The story revolves around findings from a recent paper by Poste, Maeve McGovern, and colleagues at NIVA and University of Oslo.
+The magazine article is a bit doom-and-gloom, but the researchers did manage to get through a few moderating points.

 Mørkere hav kan få konsekvenser for småfisken, ifølge professor.
 Nå skal forskere bruke de neste fire årene på å finne ut om det er en krise for økosystemet.

-Our paper in Global Change Biology was featured in the Norwegian online popular science magazine, forskning.no Mørkere vann forsinker algenes årlige vårfest i Nordsjøen.
-The magazine article, by Øystein Rygg Haanes, focus on the potential effect of darkening on the annual phytoplankton spring bloom.
+The magazine article, by Øystein Rygg Haanes, focuses on the potential effect of darkening on the annual phytoplankton spring bloom.

 Påstår bestefaren din at vannet langs kysten var klarere da han var ung?
 Det trenger slett ikke være gubbete glorifisering av gode, gamle dager.
 Ny forskning viser at Nordsjøen var klarere for hundre år siden.
 En av årsakene til formørkningen er økt plantevekst på land, som fører til at mer fargestoff – nedbrutt organisk materiale – finner veien ut i havet.